 There are several reasons to refinance your existing mortgage.

 You can take advantage of low-interest rates

-Breaking your mortgage contract for a lower interest rate makes sense especially if you can save money over the long period of time.
-However, you need to look at the numbers i.e. the penalty (if any) for breaking the contract and of course, the size of your remaining mortgage.
+Breaking your mortgage contract for a lower interest rate makes sense if you can save money over a long period of time.
+However, you need to look at the numbers, i.e. the penalty (if any) for breaking the contract, and the size of your remaining mortgage.

 Access home equity

-Another popular reason to refinance your mortgage is to gain access to equity in your home.
-When you decide to refinance your home, you can gain access to up to 80% of the value of your home minus the outstanding mortgages.
-This chunk of money can be used for investment, home renovation or even to finance your child’s education.
+Another great reason to refinance your mortgage is to gain access to the equity of your home.
+When you decide to refinance your home, you can gain access to up to 80% of its value, minus the outstanding mortgages.
+This chunk of money can be used for investments, home renovation or even to finance your child’s education.

-The easiest way to access to access home equity is by breaking your mortgage.
+The easiest way to access home equity is by breaking your mortgage.
 You can also think about taking an equity line of credit or blending/extending your mortgage with the current lender.

 If you have enough equity in your home, you can use the amount to get rid of high-interest debt.
 For example, you can use refinancing to pay out outstanding debts such as a car loan, credit card bill or even a different line of credit.
 There are a variety of refinancing options that allow you to consolidate all of your outstanding debt.

 Though mortgage rates these days are pretty attractive, many Canadians now are thinking about refinancing before the mortgage rates increase.
 You have a chance to refinance and swap your high-interest rate mortgage with a lower rate plan.
 But this is just one way of getting things done.

 Here are some of the other options that can help you refinance your mortgage.